jwang1122/apcomputer/bookErrors/apErrors.md

     (A) system.out.print(1);
     (B) System.out.print("1");
     (C) System.out.print(side1);
-    (D) System.out.print"side1");
+    (D) System.out.print("side1");
     (E) All of the above statements will compile.
     ```
     ...
 Therefor, (C) is the answer. ...

-Both questions are the same, but the answer really confuse reader.
-It seems to me on question 1, the choice (E) is treated as a Java code, but on question 2, choice (E) is **NOT**.
-Beside, if (C) is the exception, and (E) will be false statement no matter it is treated as Java code or not.
+Both questions are the same, but the answer may mislead reader.
+I think these two questions contradict each other.
+In question 1, the choice "(E) All of the above statements will compile." is metalanguage, and freqently used in multiple-choice quiz, not Java language code.
+In question 2, if side1 is defined in other place in the program, (C) also compile.
+If side1 is not defined and question 1 is right, then (C) and (E) are both not compile.

+---

+---
 Feel free to contact to me for any reason.

 Error Finder Name: John Q. Wang